copilot-jp/project-sprint/essentials_en.md

 As a result of Super Good Process, we can achieve;

-  * Task of practice and optimization for for the Status of the project goal achieved
+  * Task of practice and optimization for the Status of the project goal achieved
   * Task of practice and optimization for the Status of ideal and self-organizing team
   * Task of practice and optimization for Super Good Process itself